dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 The GPL was written with software in mind so its wording doesn't fit static documents.
 The GFDL fills this need.

-Many projects of the Wikimedia Foundation, including Wikipedia use the GFDL in conjuction with Creative Commons.
+Many projects of the Wikimedia Foundation, including Wikipedia use the GFDL in conjunction with Creative Commons.

 ## Further reading
 There are other types of licences like Creative Commons that aren't discussed here.
 You can read more in the following links.